Icinga/icinga-powershell-framework/doc/31-Changelog.md

 [Issue and PRs](https://github.com/Icinga/icinga-powershell-framework/milestone/7?closed=1)

+### Upgrading Notes

+* To properly catch errors on check execution you will have to import check commands as Director basket again by using `Get-IcingaCheckCommandConfig`.
+Further details can be found in the [upgrading docs](30-upgrading-framework.md)

 ### Notes

 * [#80](https://github.com/Icinga/icinga-powershell-framework/issues/80) Adds wrapper function `Get-IcingaWindowsInformation` for WMI and CIM calls to properly handle config/permission errors